 Tom Metcalfe is a Teaching Fellow in the Centre for Innovation and founder of Thomas Buchanan design studio.

-Anja Kadijevic is a Masters student in Computer Science at the University of Bristol.
+Anja Kadijevic studied for her Masters in Computer Science at the University of Bristol.
 Her thesis is researching how the Internet of Things can be an aid to the Gorilla Centred Design approach.

-Saxon Zerbino is a student in Computer Science at the University of Bristol.
+Saxon Zerbino studied for his degree in Computer Science at the University of Bristol.
 His thesis was “Analysing Gorilla Interaction with Tangible Objects” and developed methods of visually tracking game elements inside the gorilla enclosure.

 Nathan Biggs was a Bachelors student in Integrated Wildlife Conservation at the University of the West of England.
 Nathan investigated the lateralized behaviour of gorillas using the Game Lab device.